General Terms and Conditions

 3.2 The Client is obliged to provide the Service Provider in a timely manner with all information of which it knows or should know is necessary for the performance of the assignment.
 The Client warrants the accuracy and completeness of the information it provides.

-3.3 The Client shall have no right to any form of compensation if (a) the Client has not or not sufficiently fulfilled its obligations as set out in Articles 3.1 and/or 3.2 of these general terms and conditions, and the Service Provider decides not to proceed with the assignment in whole or in part (which the Service Provider is entitled to do) and/or (b) the Client has not or not sufficiently fulfilled its obligations as set out in Articles 3.1 and/or 3.2 of these general terms and conditions, the Service Provider has notified the Client of this in writing, and the Client nonetheless wishes to proceed with the assignment.
+3.3 The Client shall have no right to any form of compensation if (a) the Client has not or not sufficiently fulfilled its obligations as set out in Articles 3.1 and/or 3.2 of these general terms and conditions, and the Service Provider has decided not to proceed with the assignment in whole or in part (which the Service Provider is entitled to do) and/or (b) the Client has not or not sufficiently fulfilled its obligations as set out in Articles 3.1 and/or 3.2 of these general terms and conditions, the Service Provider has notified the Client of this in writing, and the Client nonetheless wishes to proceed with the assignment.

 3.4 The Client is responsible for the acts and omissions of third parties engaged and/or invited by it who are involved in the assignment, such as visitors to an event.